RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 <input type="range" min="0.005" max="0.1" step="0.005" id="myRange2" name="myRange2"  onchange="updateTextInput(this.value,'sliderRange2');">
 </div>
 ```
-Note this *onchange="updateTextInput(this.value,'sliderRange2')*.
+Note this part: *onchange="updateTextInput(this.value,'sliderRange2')*.
 What this Javascript does is that when the slider is changed,
-the new value is shown in the label, which has an id of 'sliderRange2'.
+the new numeric value is shown in the label, which has an id of 'sliderRange2'.
 The code is quite simple:

 ```javascript
 <script>